y2k4life/TestControlLogic/README.md

 # Control Logic and Patter Matching

+---

+**UPDATE 11-04-2018**

+I made a major blunder on the test which lead me to believe `enum` and Pattern Matching are equal. **They are not!!!** I ran the same test for both.
+I fixed that bug.
+I also added Randomizing test seggested by a reader.
+My first thought was that I wanted to make sure all test are equal and to me randomizing woudl not guarantee that, but there is this thing [Branch Prediction](https://stackoverflow.com/a/11227902/3764814) which optimizes branching code which defeats what I was trying to do.
+By repeating the same jump over and over the CPU optimized that and creates a shortcut.

+---
+## Summary

 Following along with [@terrajobst](https://github.com/terrajobst) as he builds a compiler [Minsk](https://github.com/terrajobst/minsk) I suggested using [Pattern Matching](https://docs.microsoft.com/en-us/dotnet/csharp/pattern-matching) for a block of code.
 The discussion in my PR was around efficiency and the difference of using an `enum` with a `switch` statement instead of using Pattern Matching.
 The theory is that an enum/int would only jump once and cast only once.
 The theory is that pattern matching would do multiple tests and jumps and would have to cast for each `case` statement.
 I started to ponder why have Pattern Matching if it was inefficient and doing multiple casting when testing against a type.
 One alternative to Pattern Matching is to add a `Kind` property to an object of an `enum` type then do a cast in the `case` statement.

 Turns out with Pattern Matching casting is only done once and I will explain that below.
 It does turn out though that Pattern Matching compiled to IL code has some inefficiencies.